Rheumatoid Arthritis (RA), and the role nutrition plays in creating positive outcomes for it, is unique and important.

 Additionally, they have cardiovascular benefits and are helpful in heart health, and safe blood pressure and cholesterol levels.
 Salmon, sardines, tuna and anchovies all contain high levels of omega-3 fatty acids.

 Be careful to not eat too much bottom-dwelling fish with high levels of mercury, such as swordfish.
 While fish is best, not everyone enjoys the taste.
-An omega-3 supplement provides health benefits as well.
+The fish oil supplements like omega-3 provides health benefits as well.

 The American Heart Association recommends eating fish (particularly fatty fish) at least two times (two servings) a week.